metaplex-foundation/developer-hub/src/pages/token-metadata/guides/javascript/create-an-nft.md

 ---
-title: How to Create a Core NFT Asset
+title: How to Create a NFT On Solana
-metaTitle: How to Create a Core NFT Asset
+metaTitle: How to Create a NFT On Solana
-description: Learn how to create a Core NFT Asset on the Solana blockchain with the Metaplex Core package.
+description: Learn how to create an NFT on the Solana blockchain with the Metaplex.
 # remember to update dates also in /components/guides/index.js
 created: '06-16-2024'
 updated: '06-18-2024'
 ---

-This is an intial guide on how to create a next-gen Digital Asset Nft (Core Asset) on the Solana blockchain using the Metaplex Mpl Core protocol.
-Mpl Core Assets provide the next wave of NFT projects on Solana with greater creativity and a broad dynamic experiance for both creators and owners with Mpl Core's simplied design and unique plugin system.
+This is an intial guide on how to create an NFT on the Solana blockchain with the Metaplex Token Metadata protocol.

 ## Prerequisite